uio-bmi/immuneML/docs/source/installation/install_with_package_manager.rst

 Install immuneML with pip
 ------------------------------

-0. To install immuneML with pip, make sure to have Python version 3.7 or 3.8 installed. immuneML with later Python versions should also work, but it has not been extensively tested.
-For more information on Python versions, see `the official Python website <https://www.python.org/>`_.
+0. To install immuneML with pip, make sure to have Python version 3.7 or later installed.

 1. Create a virtual environment where immuneML will be installed.
 It is possible to install immuneML as a global package, but it is not recommended as there might be conflicting versions of different packages.
 For more details, see `the official documentation on creating virtual environments with Python <https://docs.python.org/3/library/venv.html>`_.
 To create an environment, run the following in the terminal (for Windows-specific commands, see the virtual environment documentation linked above):